 Much has been said about the benefits of a vegetarian diet, both to human health and the health of the planet.
-Many studies over the years have shown that vegetarians tend to have lower rates of coronary heart disease, lower cholesterol and blood pressure levels, lower rate of cancer, diabetes and osteoporosis.
+Many studies over the years have shown that vegetarians tend to have lower rates of coronary heart disease, lower cholesterol and blood pressure levels, lower the rate of cancer, diabetes, and osteoporosis.

 However, many vegetarians make the mistake of thinking that all they need to do is omit meat and fish for their diet to be automatically healthier.
 That is not so!
 What you put into your diet is much more important than what you leave out.
 We all need to ensure that we are taking in as wide a range of nutrients as possible, and vegetarians and especially vegans may need to work even harder to ensure that their nutritional needs are being met.

 We divide the nutrients required by the human body into two categories – the Macronutrients, and the Micronutrients.